On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

 \section{Empirical reconstruction of $\xvc$}

-Now that we established the formulation of the LMMSE for our blind setting, it is natural to wonder what kind of theoretical performance guarantees one should except from such estimators.
-In order to do this, we will consider a setting where the information from the different probability distributions necessary to build the LMMSE can only be approximated by using a finite number of paired signal-observation samples.
-That is, we consider that we have access to $N$ i.i.d. samples $(\xv_k,\yv_k)_{k=1}^N$ where $\xv_k\sim \pi_\xv$ and $\yv_k = \fop_k\xv_k + \veps_k$ with $\fop_k \sim \pi_\fop$ and $\veps_k\sim\pi_{\veps}$.
-From these samples, we build a regularized empirical LMMSE operator $\widehat{\Lv}^\lambda_\xv$ such that
+Now that we completed the LMMSE formulas in the blind setting, it is natural to wonder what kind of theoretical performance guarantees one should expect from such estimators.
+In order to do this, we will consider a setting where the information from the different probability distributions necessary to build the LMMSE estimators can only be approximated by using a finite number of paired signal-observation samples.
+That is, we consider to have access to $N\in\mathbb{N}$ i.i.d. samples $(\xv_k,\yv_k)_{k=1}^N$ where $\xv_k\sim \pi_\xv$ and $\yv_k = \fop_k\xv_k + \veps_k$ with $\fop_k \sim \pi_\fop$ and $\veps_k\sim\pi_{\veps}$.
+From these samples, we build a regularized empirical LMMSE operator $\widehat{\Lv}^\lambda_\xv$ defined by:

-Note that we use here the true first moment of the distribution to compute our empirical covariances and not the empirical mean.
-We do this for the sake of clarifying our lemmas and theorems, without losing the crux of the result.
-Indeed, if one uses the empirical means, a new error term corresponding to the error in the mean estimation appear, but it decreases at a rate of $O(1/N)$ while the error on the covariance term decreases at a rate of $O(1/\sqrt{N})$, meaning that for a reasonable number of samples, the error due to the shift in mean becomes negligible with regards to the covariance estimation.
-This practically mean that in the case where one use empirical the empirical mean, all of our result would hold with slightly bigger multiplicative constants.